pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"not-an-iterable"+OR+"E1133")

 ### [E1134](#E1134) (not-a-mapping)<a name="E1134"></a>
-Non-mapping value %s is used in a mapping context
+Non-mapping value %s is used in a mapping context.

 Used when a non-mapping value is used in place where mapping is expected

 **:x: Incorrect code**